 Editor’s note: Victor explains when you should consider turning to the third-party QA process audit and shares ScienceSoft’s approach to performing it.
 Read on for some tips, and if you realize you need a deeper engagement of QA consultants, consider studying our dedicated service.

 At ScienceSoft, we believe that mature quality management requires a structured QA process tailored to the specifics of a particular company, project, and software.
 However, businesses often overlook the importance of a stable QA process or lack expertise to set up a QA process that meets their project’s needs.
 As a result, they struggle to achieve their quality and efficiency objectives.
-If you find yourself in one of the following situations, I recommend you to perform a QA process audit:

 - You have no clear visibility of software quality or experience process bottlenecks.

 - Your project workload increases, but your current QA process doesn’t allow scaling.